cghss/NTD/README.md

 Standley CJ, Graeden E, Kerr J, Sorrell EM, Katz R. Decision support for evidence-based integration of disease control: A proof of concept for malaria and schistosomiasis.
 PLOS Neglected Tropical Diseases, 2018; 12 (4): e0006328.
 DOI: 10.1371/journal.pntd.0006328

-The Georgetown University Center for Global Health Science and Security, working with Talus Analytics, has created and maintains this site for use by researchers, decision-makers and other interested parties.
+The Georgetown University Center for Global Health Science and Security has created and maintains this site for use by researchers, decision-makers and other interested parties.
 We encourage you to use the data from this site.
 If you do, though, please use the following citation:

 Georgetown University Center for Global Health Science & Security.
 Integrated Neglected Tropical Disease Tool.
 Washington, DC: Georgetown University.
 Available at